-Thinking about living in a gated community in Los Angeles?
+Thinking about living in a gated community in Riverside?
 Gated communities have seen an increase in popularity amongst those with greater financial means over the last couple of decades.
-If you’re considering this exclusive option for the location of your next residence, consider the pros and cons of living in a gated community in Los Angeles.
+If you’re considering this exclusive option for the location of your next residence, consider the pros and cons of living in a gated community in Riverside.

 Increased Privacy and Security

 The clearest and present benefit provided by living in a gated community is a vastly increased sense of privacy and security.

 The neighborhood, by definition, is contained within a walled-off area, but it may or may not have an around-the-clock actively populated security gate.

 Some gated communities rely on a singular access route that is automated or only manned for specific holidays or times of the day.
 Due to the necessity of a pass or passcode in order to gain entry to the neighborhood, this means a much greater level of privacy.

 However, this can easily be subverted by someone in the neighborhood giving out the passcode unnecessarily.
 It also means putting yourself or any visitors through a bit of a process to get to your home.

 It’s not uncommon for a gated community that requires a physical passcard for entry to deny access to absolutely anyone attempting to gain entry without the passcard.

 Due to there being fewer people allowed into the gated community, this definitely means less traffic and a tighter sense of personal investment to the community.